danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-When you implement these protocols, just implement all functions and and specify the `CollectionType` with a typealias.
-For the item and batch operations, it's important that you call the item and batch completions when the operation completes for every item/batch, since various implementations will depend on it.
+When you implement these protocols, it's important that you call the item and batch completions when the operation completes for every item/batch.
+As you will see, various implementations will depend on these completions to be called.

-### Let's implement!

-We now have three collection operation protocols, but still no implementations nor any real benefits.
-If we were to stop here, we would just have descriptions of how to operate on collections, items and batches, but would still have to implement everything ourselves.
+We now have three protocols that desribe how to operate on collections, but no implementations nor any real benefits.
+If we were to stop here, we would just have descriptions of how to operate on collections, items and batches, but would have to implement everything ourselves.

-Let's do something about that!
-Let's create even more specialized protocols that implement the coordination in various ways.
+Let's do something about this, by creating even more specialized versions of these protocols.

 ### Concurrent item operation